iu-parfunc/lvars/README.md

-lambdapar is a deterministic parallel calculus with shared state, based on the untyped lambda calculus, and extended with `put` and `get` operations that write to and read from shared variables in the store.
-In this setting of shared mutable state, the trick that lambdapar employs to maintain determinism is that writes must be _monotonically increasing_ according to the partial order on a user-specified partially ordered set, and reads must make only limited observations of the states of variables -- for instance, in a lambdapar program it might be possible to observe that a store location contained "at least 4", but not possible to observe the precise value.
-The code in this repository is a PLT Redex model of a variant of the lambdapar language where the reduction relation has been tweaked from its "canonical" on-paper version and the partially ordered set is the set of natural numbers ordered by `<=`.
+lambdapar is a deterministic parallel calculus with shared state, based on the untyped lambda calculus, and extended with `put` and `get` operations that write to and read from shared variables.
+In this setting of shared mutable state, the trick that lambdapar employs to maintain determinism is that writes must be _monotonically increasing_ according to the partial order on a user-specified partially ordered set, and reads must make only limited observations of the states of variables -- for instance, in a lambdapar program it might be possible to observe that a store location containes "at least 4", but not possible to observe the precise value.
+The code in this repository is a PLT Redex model of a variant of the lambdapar language where the reduction relation has been tweaked from its "canonical" on-paper version, and the user-specified partially ordered set is the set of natural numbers ordered by Racket's `<=`.

 ### Why we don't use evaluation contexts